-Bosnia and Herzegovina: Extended cooperation of EP HZHB and ERS on pumped-storage15.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: Extended cooperation of EP HZHB and ERS on pumped-storage, SEE Energy News

 The cooperation between Bosnian power utilities EP HZHB and ERS was extended by the end of 2020.
 These power utilities have agreed to extend their cooperation on electricity production at pumped-storage hydropower plant Capljina.